docker/machine/docs/drivers/aws.md

 ## Configuring credentials

 Before using the amazonec2 driver, ensure that you've configured credentials.
+The driver uses Amazon's default credentials chain to lookup credentials unless they are explicitly provided on the command line.
+The credential chain uses the following providers to authenticate with AWS:

+1. Command line flags
+1. Environment variables
-### AWS credential file
+1. AWS credentials file

-One way to configure credentials is to use the standard credential file for Amazon AWS `~/.aws/credentials` file, which might look like:

-    [default]
-    aws_access_key_id = AKID1234567890
-    aws_secret_access_key = MY-SECRET-KEY

-On Mac OS or various flavors of Linux you can install the [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) (`aws cli`) in the terminal and use the `aws configure` command which guides you through the creation of the credentials file.

-This is the simplest method, you can then create a new machine with:

-    $ docker-machine create --driver amazonec2 aws01
+1. ECS Task Role
+1. EC2 Instance Role

+For more information, see the [AWS SDK for Go Developer's Guide](http://docs.aws.amazon.com/sdk-for-go/v1/developerguide/configuring-sdk.html).

 ### Command line flags

-Alternatively, you can use the flags `--amazonec2-access-key` and `--amazonec2-secret-key` on the command line:
+The first way to specify credentials is with the flags `--amazonec2-access-key` and `--amazonec2-secret-key` on the command line:

     $ docker-machine create --driver amazonec2 --amazonec2-access-key AKI******* --amazonec2-secret-key 8T93C*******  aws01